I have had many parents ask me this question when they play board games with their children:

 Review similarities and differences of game experience after the game.

 If viable variations to play the game are discovered, encourage children to write down the new rules for future replay value.

 The best overall practice is to enforce the game rules and not allow any modification once the game has started.
 This reinforces the message that rules are to be respected.
 The benefits are it will encourage children to be creative, use problem solving skills and manage their uncomfortable emotions.
 However, do create space for children to come up with new rules or modify existing ones to use for additional learning experiences!

 What do you think?
 What do you do when your kids request to change the game rules?

 Play Attune just launched recently and our mission is to enhance children's social and emotional well being through play and social interactions.
 Let us know if you found this helpful or have any topic requests you would like to see.
-Please subscribe if you would like more of these resources delivered directly to your email, or follow my blog with Bloglovin.

 Thank you for reading, please leave a comment below!